yalmip/yalmip.github.io/_tutorials/automaticdualization.md

 ---
 title: "Automatic dualization"
 excerpt: "Primal or dual arbitrary in primal-dual solver?
-No, but YALMIP can help you to reformulate model."
+No, but YALMIP can help you reformulate your model."
 layout: single
 sidebar:
   nav: "tutorials"